Goolman, Queensland: Education

+The nearest government secondary schools are Bremer State High School in Ipswich to the north and Ripley Valley State Secondary College in South Ripley.
+There are also non-government schools in Ipswich and its suburbs.

 Attractions

 The Flinders - Goolman Conservation Estate covers 1,900 hectares and includes several peaks including Flinders Peak, Mount Goolman, Mount Blain and Mount Cathrine.
 Hardings Paddocks Picnic Area is located in Goolman.
 It includes horse riding facilities, walking tracks and a camping area.